Skip to main content

 Request full-text articles, chapters/sections of books and conference proceedings.
 Or look for the green squirrel when you're in a library database to Request It.
 Articles usually arrive within 2 business days.

-Renew any items that you have checked out of the library, books borrowed through E-ZBorrow, or items obtained through the Request It! service.
+Renew items that you have checked out of the library or items borrowed through E-ZBorrow.

 for course reserves.